CroneKorkN/rbcm/README.md

 end
 ```

-Every job automatically activiated a trigger with the name of the actions
+Every job automatically activiates a trigger with the name of the actions
-capability.
+capability, if present.

 ```ruby
 dhcp_server conf: "dns-servers: 8.8.8.8;"